open-rmf/rmf_visualization/README.md

 The visualizer is developed and tested on
 [Ubuntu 18.04 LTS](http://releases.ubuntu.com/18.04/) with
 [ROS2 Eloquent](https://index.ros.org/doc/ros2/Installation/#installationguide).
-It also works with the `dashing` distribution of ROS2.
+It can also be run on the `dashing` distribution of ROS2.

 ## Installation
 ```